mss-showcase/.github/profile/README.md

 ## Where I am now?

-As you can see the terraform scripts of the mss-infra project in this phase can reliably
+As you can see the terraform scripts of the mss-infra-core and mss-infra project in this phase can reliably

  * create the necessary buckets (for build and for data)
  * deploy each lambda to AWS